 What is Social Selling?

 Social selling is when salespeople use social media to interact directly with clients and prospects.
 Social selling defined in 100 words.

 Social selling is a revolution for sales.
 Cold calls, qualifying leads, and sales demos are no longer effective as they once were.
 The new sales model is now about education, social media networks, and engagement.
 According to the Corporate Executive Board and OgilyOne, 60 percent of B2B customer research is conducted before contacting sales and 71 percent of salespeople believe their role will be radically different in five years.

 The sales team is looking for a partner to help with this transition.
 Marketing is in a great spot to help since marketing is looking for more insight from sales on what content is being used and shared.
 According to Sirius Decisions, 60 to 70 percent of all company content goes unused.
 What content should marketing create more or less of?

-Social selling can help since it is half social media, half content marketing.
+At its core, social selling is half social media and half content marketing.

-Content marketing and social media have become too important for companies today to just stay within the marketing department.
-Social selling is the next evolution of content marketing and social media.
-Marketing has a great opportunity to provide their digital marketing expertise to sales.
+Content marketing and social media are two areas of marketing that have become too important for companies today to just stay within the marketing department.

 Most marketers, especially those at B2B companies, are tasked with better aligning with sales teams and enabling their sales teams with content and social media tips to better interact online with current customers and future ones.